hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 > motifs.

 step 6.
-The second row shows when domains are detected from the SMART (9600884,25300481) or Pfam (9600884) database.
-Annotations are retrieved from SMART (both SMART and Pfam), and also include low complexity regions.
+The second row shows when domains are detected from the SMART (25300481) or Pfam (9600884) database.
+Annotations are retrieved from SMART (showing domains from both SMART and Pfam), and also include low complexity regions.
    Hovering the mouse over the domain reveals the domain name as well as its start and end positions.